Two people with Covid-19 have died

 Contact

-The Health Protection Surveillance Centre has today, (Saturday), been informed that two people with Covid-19 has died.
+The Health Protection Surveillance Centre has today been informed that a total of two people with Covid-19 have died.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.